jjoshc714/product-category-marketing/README.md

 ### Purpose

-- Clean and manipulate online retail sales data to fit over 4,000 unique products into categories
+- Clean and manipulate online retail sales data to fit over 4,000 unique, ambiguously descriptive products into categories using text vectorization and classification techniques
 - Create dashboard of category performance considering revenue and time for marketability

 ### Initial Dataset Preview